-- Create a sense of local ownership by inviting persons, communities, organizations, businesses, and institutions all over the state of Alabama to participate.
+- Encourage local persons, communities, organizations, businesses, and institutions in Alabama to participate.

 - Ensure squares are completed using traditional techniques with allowance for artistic freedoms and cultural change over time.

 - Document local folkways and culture by requiring that submissions be accompanied with information about the square and the decision-making process as documented through written, oral, photographic, or video formats.

-- Produce up to six quilts inspired by the following folk and traditional arts: foodways, occupational folklore, storytelling (folk tales and ghost stories), traditional music, crafts (pottery, brooms, etc.), and annual festivals or cultural events.
+- Produce up to six quilts inspired by the following folk and traditional arts: foodways, occupational folklore, storytelling (folk tales, folk heroes, ghost stories), music, sporting (outdoor, race car, football, etc.), and annual festivals or cultural events.

-AVAILABLE in March, 2017: Instruction booklet with lots of information on Alabama quilt makers, instructions on five techniques, rules and regulations, submission process in order to participate, and deadlines.
+AVAILABLE February 28, 2018: Instruction booklet with lots of information on Alabama quilt makers, instructions on five techniques, rules and regulations, submission process in order to participate, and deadlines.